INSTRUCTIONS AND CAUTIONS FOR USE OF A SINGLE RED HEAT LAMP

 SINGLE LAMP PROTOCOL

-Clamp the socket to a chair, shelf, headboard of a bed, or other convenient location where you can move your body close to the lamp.
+Clamp the lamp socket to a chair, shelf, or other convenient location where you can move your body close to the lamp.
 If the spring-loaded clamp is very stiff, place a towel or glove on your hand when opening the clamp.

 Always set a timer for your session.
 Infrared lights can cause deep relaxation and you could fall asleep under the light and overtreat yourself.